Challenge level: 4 out of 5

 |22 April - 29 April 2023||On Sale|

-Escape to the Jordan Desert on this life-changing challenge for people affected by mental health problems.
+Escape to the Jordan Desert in 2023 on this life-changing challenge for people affected by mental health problems.

 Trekking from the Dead Sea to the hidden city of Petra, we'll tackle a myriad of terrains, discover the secrets of this ancient land and see more shooting stars than you thought was possible.

 By day, our Bedouin guides will lead us along ancient trails through towering valleys, past waterfalls, across vast, barren expanses and even to the top of the Black Mountains.
 We’ll immerse ourselves in the local culture and legends of this unspoiled landscape, a world apart from everyday life.

 By night, we’ll rest in Bedouin camps and choose to sleep in tents or under a sky unspoiled by light pollution.